 commit hash to be present in the metadata.

 The provider will continuously receive events as they happen, and multiple events may be received for the same commit hash.
 The Git providers are configured to update the status only if it has changed.
 This avoids repeatedly spamming the commit status history.

-Waiting and Health Assessment for Flux Kustomization
+Waiting and Health Checking for Flux Kustomization

 Kustomize Controller can be configured with or without